michael-gillett/node-stream-player/README.md

 # node-stream-player
 [![npm version](https://badge.fury.io/js/stream-player.svg)](http://badge.fury.io/js/stream-player)

-##### This package is still in the very early stages of development so expect breaking changes and things to not behave as expected.

 For all of your mp3 streaming needs.
 Queue mp3 streams and play them through your computers speakers.

 ## Installation